Why are my local clubs running CWC Parties?

 - Bring more people to the cricket club – increase revenue, raise awareness of the club, grow club membership, connect existing club members and their families & friends

-- Get involved and be a part of the Cricket World Cup
+- Get involved and help celebrate the legacy of the ICC Men’s Cricket World Cup

 - Whenever you like!
-We’d recommend the weekend of the 7 – 9 of June as this is when we’ll focus a lot of our marketing however you can hold it across any weekend throughout the World Cup
+We’d recommend capitalising on the culmination of the World Cup following the final on July 14th as this is when we’ll focus a lot of our marketing

 - The World Cup 2019 runs from 30th May 2019 to 14th July 2019

 What should we do to make it a success?